 - The position of the stop lines have been brought closer together.
 This will minimise the time drivers need to wait for opposing vehicles to clear the underpass and for their signal to turn green.

 For cyclists, a new one way cycle lane will be built from Angel drove/Station road roundabout to the upgraded road crossing for those cycling towards Stuntney.
-This will provide a link to the new shared use path under the underpass.
+This will provide a link to the new path under the underpass.

 Comments or queries from members of the public were invited during June and July 2018.
 A summary of questions asked with answers can be found below.